coreos/updateservicectl/Documentation/getting-started.md

 ### Group

 Applications contain groups of instances that are related.
 Groups are designed to be flexible and can reflect your company's preferred organizational scheme.
-Common eamples include groups by business unit, team, location, or environment.
+Common examples include groups by business unit, team, location, or environment.
 Each group has separate settings such as the ability to roll-out updates at a specific rate, be paused or unpaused and track a specific channel of the application.

 For example, if multiple teams have deployed a distributed database, each team can control how quickly a new version is rolled out based on their specific needs.
 Updates can also be paused per group